-An explosion-protected camera is certified for use in hazardous areas where flammable material (liquid, gas, vapor, or dust) may be present.
-Areas classified as hazardous are often found in industrial operations like oil and gas, chemical plants, underground mining, saw mills, and food processing, where the use of surveillance cameras can significantly improve safety and efficiency.
+An explosion-protected device is certified for use in hazardous areas where flammable material (liquid, gas, vapor, or dust) may be present.
+Areas classified as hazardous are often found in industrial operations like oil and gas extraction, transportation, and refining; chemical plants, underground mining, saw mills, and food processing, where the use of surveillance cameras can significantly improve health and safety, operational efficiency, and security.